 The Project requires Major Development approval in accordance with Section 32-782(a), as it exceeds the 10 dwelling unit and 4,000 square feet of nonresidential gross floor area thresholds.
-The applicant is proposing 350 residential dwelling units and 9,603 square feet of commercial space.
+The applicant is proposing 294 residential dwelling units and 9,603 square feet of commercial space.

-Rezoning is required in order to allow the project to utilize the Planned Development District overlay zoning district.
+Applying PDO is required in order to allow the project to utilize the Planned Development Overlay zoning district.

-Conditional Use approval, and assignment of residential and/ flexibility or RAC units are required in order to allow a residential use on site designated Commercial General on the City's Future Land Use Plan.
+Conditional Use approval, and assignment of residential flexibility or RAC units are required in order to allow a residential use on site designated Commercial General or RAC on the City's Future Land Use Plan.